Reciprocal versus Parasocial Relationships in Online Social Networks: Predicting Reciprocal Edges

 \myparatight{Structural features} We extract a few classical link prediction features~\cite{Liben-Nowell03,Gong11} such as common neighbors, jaccard coefficients, Adamic-Adar scores and preferential attachment as structural features.

-\begin{packeditemize} \item {\bf Common neighbors (CN)} In directed social networks, there are four types of neighbors for a node, i.e., incoming, outgoing, parasocial and reciprocal neighbors.
+\begin{itemize} \item {\bf Common neighbors (CN)} In directed social networks, there are four types of neighbors for a node, i.e., incoming, outgoing, parasocial and reciprocal neighbors.
 Thus, two nodes $u$ and $v$ could have $4\times 4=16$ types of common neighbors.
 We denote by $CN_{xy}(u, v)$ these 16 types of common neighbors, where $x,y\in \{i, o, p, r\}$.
-Note that $CN_{oi}(u, v)$ is equivalent to the number of two-step directed paths from $u$ to $v$, which was shown to be useful for reciprocity prediction~\cite{Cheng11}.
+Note that $CN_{oi}(u, v)$ is equivalent to the number of two-step directed paths from $u$ to $v$, which was shown to be useful for reciprocal edge prediction~\cite{Cheng11}.

 \item {\bf Jaccard's coefficients (JC)}~\cite{Salton83} Jaccard's coefficient is a commonly used similarity metric in information retrieval.
 The intuition behind the Jaccard's coefficient is to penalize the common social neighbors by the total number of social neighbors the two users have.
 Formally, $JC_{xy}=\frac{|\Gamma_x(u) \cap \Gamma_y(v) |}{|\Gamma_x(u) \cup \Gamma_y(v)|}$, where $x,y\in \{i, o, p, r\}$.
 Since each node has 4 kinds of social neighbors, we have 16 types of Jaccard's coefficients.